-If you want to commit to a career in NGO or non-profit organisations, you might want to give this a shot:
+If you want to commit to a career in NGO, non-profit, sustainability-oriented or socially-responsible organisations, you might want to give this a shot:

 People interested in the hospitality industry or jobs in cafés, restaurants can turn to:

 Another few more with English speaking jobs in Berlin: